ghandalf/cloud-services/README.md

 2. docker-compose version 1.23.1
 3. docker-machine version v0.16.0

+Once docker tools are install, on MAC and Linux use service.sh script to speed up the process.
+./service.sh pull # Will pull the images we need.
+./service.sh start swarm # It use docker-compose to start containers.
+Open an other terminal go under the project ./service.sh status short # Will give you some usefull information ./service.sh status long # More information

 I have created a script to avoid hand writing, some command are long and error prone.
 Use the script to pull images needed for the project.
 1. In a terminal move under cloud-services